 I've been busy collecting bird cages for a few years now, weathering them in the bonfire to get the paint off, and adding a unique touch.

 Sometimes they perform and important duty of protecting young plants, especially kale and other greens, from the depredations of greedy deer.

 Then it's scooped out with the pitchfork and left to cool.
 Next day I take a wire brush to it and scrape off the rest of the remaining dust and ash.

-Then comes the magic; I find twigs and roots on my walks around the property, and these make a new handle for each bird cage.
+Then comes the magic; I find twigs and roots on my walks around the property or from the riverbank after a flood, and these make a new handle for each bird cage.

 Wired on with tie wire, they make a perfect accent - not just beautiful, but functional too.

 This bird cage is one of my favorites, even though the base and the roof are plastic.
 It reminds me of a lift (elevator) in an old Victorian building.
 That's why I always called it 'Going Up?'

 It has star shaped escutcheons stuck between the bars, and a small angel or cupid hanging on the swing.
 At one time the plastic was painted with rubbed bronze spray paint, but over the years it's started to wear off.